remocons/remocon/README.md

 # remocon ( remote-signal console )

-This is a remote-signal server and client CLI program.

-This program use [remote-signal](https://www.npmjs.com/package/remote-signal) library.
+Remocon is a CLI program that makes it simple to run a remote-signal server and client.
+It uses the [remote-signal](https://www.npmjs.com/package/remote-signal)  library and uses Redis for authentication database functionality.

+## supports
+Windows, Mac, and Linux.

 ## install